eJozi's RecipeBook

 • The ostrich is a flightless bird and has a flat breast bone which makes it unable to fly.
 Therefore, it does not have a large breast or wing muscles like most conventional poultry.
 The meat from the ostrich comes from the thigh, leg and back.

-• Ostrich filet (fan, inside strip, outside strip, top loin and tenderloin) and sirloin (top and round) come from the thigh area.
+• Ostrich fillet (fan, inside strip, outside strip, top loin and tenderloin) and sirloin (top and round) come from the thigh area.
 The most tender cut is the fillet.
 Roast and ground meat come from the leg muscles.

 Cooking Ostrich